Bradley Walker (singer): 2016: Call Me Old-Fashioned

-2017–18: Blessed: Hymns & Songs of Faith
+2017–19: Blessed: Hymns & Songs of Faith

 On October 6, 2017, Walker released Blessed: Hymns & Songs of Faith.
 The album, produced by Ben Isaacs, features collaborations with Vince Gill, Alison Krauss, Rhonda Vincent, Jimmy Fortune, The Oak Ridge Boys, The Isaacs and Ricky Skaggs.
 The album received a GMA Dove Award for the Bluegrass/Country/Roots Album of the Year in 2018.

 He also performed a song "Leave It There" in the Homecoming CD/DVD release Give the World A Smile in 2017.

-2019

 Walker appeared at the Crossroads Guitar Festival 2019 alongside Vince Gill.

-2020
+2020–present: Brothers of the Heart

 In 2020, Walker collaborated with Jimmy Fortune, Ben Isaacs, and Mike Rogers to release an album Brotherly Love and a concert DVD/TV special filmed at Rory Feek's barn/studio near Columbia, TN.
 The album was released digitally on May 29, 2020, and the DVD and CD released on September 4, 2020.
 The concert film aired on the Circle network on October 20, 2020.
+The collaboration was successful and they decided to continue with another project, and while they were recording their second album they named their group Brothers of the Heart.

+In February 2023, Brothers of the Heart released the second album, Listen To The Music.
+The album reached No. 5 on the Top Christian Albums chart, and No. 32 on Top Album Sales.